 - design draught and service speed

-Using some simplifications, such as estimating propeller diameter based on ship type and main dimension, using typical wind force coefficients instead of the ones for that particular vessel, several sub-models are created.
+Using some simplifications, such as estimating propeller diameter based on ship type and main dimension, and using typical wind force coefficients instead of the ones for that particular vessel, several sub-models are created.

 These sub-models take into account the vessel type, size, and typical properties of those vessels.
 A simplified illustration of the model creation process is shown in Figure 1.
-Since the image creation, several improvements have been already implemented in order to improve the model accuracy.
+Since the image creation, several improvements have already been implemented to improve the model’s accuracy.

-Accuracy of the models have been verified by comparing simulated values based on the model and actual performance using either noon reports or performance data based on automation signals.
+The accuracy of the models have been verified by comparing simulated values based on the model and actual performance using either noon reports or performance data based on automation signals.
 This procedure has been carried out for hundreds of vessels from each vessel type.
-Initial model verification is done without any estimations on hull fouling, therefore the “error” includes the difference in prediction due to hull & propeller fouling, which in some cases can cause over 20% increase in fuel consumption.
+Initial model verification is done without any estimations on hull fouling.
+Therefore, the “error” includes the difference in prediction due to hull & propeller fouling, which in some cases can cause over 20% increase in fuel consumption.

 The first level validation results in mean average percentage error are as below.